Mediation is reconciliation, negotiation and talking freely in a safe space.

 Sometimes we don’t know why we behave the way we do and a common problem is not just talking about it but denying it.

-We get frustrated because we don’t know how to say what we feel esp if the other person or persons are smirking or mocking or ignoring you and they do these as they know you will respond with some emotion.
+We get frustrated because we don’t know how to say what we feel, think esp if the other person or persons are smirking or mocking or ignoring you and they do these as they know you will respond with some emotion.

 Understanding and being concerned about others and letting them have their say without interruption is important.

-If this can’t be done and you feel the relationship is becoming one sided, tense or volitile or dangerous or uncomfortable or your gut is tight with tension or stress: it’s time to talk about it it’s time to mediate and fast.
+If this can’t be done and you feel the relationship is becoming one sided, tense or volitile or dangerous or uncomfortable or your gut is tight with tension or stress: it’s time to talk -it’s time to mediate.

 Mediation is not counseling you want to learn how to talk things through-how to access a situation and learn how to CONTROL yourself.